 Sydney’s first tram line opened in 1861.
 The horse-drawn service operated from the old Sydney railway station to Circular Quay along Pitt Street.
 The tracks that were used caused damage to crossing wagons and pressure led to the closure of the line in 1866.
 An accident in 1864 brought unwanted attention to the line.
 Renowned Australian musician Isaac Nathan was alighting from the tram car but before he was clear, it moved forward and he fell beneath the front wheel.
 He was the first tram fatality in the southern hemisphere.

 Sydney’s next attempt at a tram line came in 1879 as part of the the Sydney International Exhibition.
-The steam tramway served the Botanical Gardens area and was only to be a temporary measure for the fair, however it was a massive success and the tram system expanded rapidly through the city and inner suburbs during the 1880s and 1890s.
+The steam tramway served the Royal Botanic Garden area and was only to be a temporary measure for the fair, however it was a massive success and the tram system expanded rapidly through the city and inner suburbs during the 1880s and 1890s.
 The steam trams consisted of a Baldwin locomotive and either a single or double deck carriage.
 All of the Baldwin steam locomotives were imported from the USA with over 100 delivered to the New South Wales Government Tramways.

 Electrification of the Sydney tram system began in 1898 using a power supply system adapted from the New York City subway.
 Generating plants were built at Ultimo and White Bay Power Stations.
 By 1910, the entire system was electrified (apart from one private line from Paramatta to Redbank Wharf which remained a steam tram line until 1943).